Lecturer (adult education): job description

 - State-maintained and private sixth-form, adult and further education colleges

 - Community or local authority adult education centres

 Vacancies are advertised in local authority jobs lists, Teaching Appointments, The Times Educational Supplement, The Times Higher Education Supplement and national, regional and local newspapers.
 A few specialist recruitment agencies also handle vacancies.

 There are no set academic requirements for entry into the profession.
 Consequently, a degree in any subject is acceptable for entry (although one that is relevant to the subject taught may be preferred).

 Gaining Qualified Teacher Status via a Postgraduate Certificate In Education (PGCE) is beneficial and may be essential for full-time posts.
 Information about the PGCE can be obtained from the Teacher Training Agency or the Graduate Teacher Training Registry.
-Employers may favour candidates who have several years work experience.
-Some employers provide the opportunity to gain a teaching qualification via part-time study once in post.
+Employers may favour candidates who have several years' work experience.
+Some employers provide the opportunity to gain a teaching qualification via part-time study once in a post.

 - Ability to work well with students of all ages and backgrounds

 - Organisational skills

 - The ability to work as a team with colleagues

 - Creative skills to plan and deliver interesting lessons and lectures at the right level for students